(KMBN302) Unit 3: Entrepreneurial Finance

 These agencies together create a supportive ecosystem for entrepreneurs to build successful businesses, boost employment, and contribute to the economy.

-New initiatives taken by government to promote entrepreneurship
+New initiatives taken by the government to promote entrepreneurship

 The Indian government has launched several new initiatives to promote entrepreneurship, aiming to make it easier for people to start and grow their own businesses.
 These initiatives focus on providing financial support, simplifying regulations, and encouraging innovation.